top of page

 Women's Health Issues

-Women's health issues such as infertility, endometriosis, and genito-pelvic pain conditions can contribute to significant stress, anxiety, and depression.
-In some cases women have waited a significant time and undergone stressful medical examinations and procedures to receive a diagnosis.
+Women's health issues such as infertility, endometriosis, receiving hormone treatments, and genito-pelvic pain conditions can contribute to significant stress, anxiety, and depression.
+In some cases women have waited a significant time and undergone stressful medical examinations and procedures to receive treatment or a diagnosis.
 Others have gone through such examinations without having any answers.
 Hormonal treatments can impact on mood and emotional wellbeing, and unsuccessful treatments can contribute to a sense of hopelessness and a need to restructure one's vision of what future life will be like.

-Psychology for Genito-Pelvic Pain/Penetration Disorder (GPPPD)
+Specific Psychological Treatment for Genito-Pelvic Pain/Penetration Disorder (GPPPD)

 What is GPPPD?